-The first contact to a Defendant in a health care fraud case is usually by way of a Grand Jury target letter.
+The first contact to a defendant in a healthcare fraud case is usually by way of a Grand Jury target letter.
 This letter informs you that “you are the target of a Grand Jury involving possible violations of Federal criminal law.”

-The target letter also informs you that if you are indigent, you can seek a Court appointed attorney.
+The target letter also informs you that if you are indigent, you can seek a court-appointed attorney.
 However, you should be aware that you will only receive a Court appointed attorney if the following conditions apply:

-This is rarely the case in Health Care Fraud conspiracy cases, and you will not receive a Court appointed attorney merely because you received a Grand Jury target letter.
+This is rarely the case in healthcare fraud conspiracy cases, and you will not receive a court-appointed attorney merely because you received a Grand Jury target letter.

 If a Grand Jury is convened, you may be called as a witness to testify.
-However, the 5th Amendment to the U.S. Constitution mandates that you cannot be compelled to testify against yourself.
+However, the Fifth Amendment to the U.S. Constitution mandates that you cannot be compelled to testify against yourself.
 You and your attorney will look closely at the evidence and determine whether or not testifying is in your best interest.

 If you received a Grand Jury target letter alleging healthcare fraud, it is imperative you contact the Chapman Law Group.
 Our national healthcare fraud attorneys will investigate the case, contact the government, and, if necessary, negotiate with the government before an indictment is rendered.

 For more than three decades, our healthcare fraud lawyers have defended physicians, dentists, pharmacists, pain management specialists, chiropractors, and many other licensed medical professionals across the U.S., with great results.

 Put our team to work for you today.
 Call Chapman Law Group at (248) 644-6326.